HenrySaya/alx-low_level_programming/README.md

 ## 0x04.
 C - More functions, more nested loops
 In this project we look int more functions and nested loops

+## 0x05.
+C - Pointers, arrays and strings
+Took a foot dive int pointers and arrays

+## 0x06-pointers_arrays_strings
+More pointers, arrays and strings

+## 0x07.
+C
+even more pointers, arrays and strings

+## 0x08.
+C
+Recursion - repeating items in a self similar way